SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 |
 | Configure the new client
 |
-| 1. in Settings
+| 1.
+In Settings
 |    1.
 Set"Client Signature Required" to OFF
 |    1.
 Set "Valid Redirect URIs" to "<Your SonarQube URL>/oauth2/callback/*, E.G https://sonarqube.mycompany.com/oauth2/callback/saml
-| 1. in Client Scopes > Default Client Scopes , remove "role_list" from "Assigned Default Client Scopes" (to prevent the error `com.onelogin.saml2.exception.ValidationError: Found an Attribute element with duplicated Name` during authentication)
+| 1.
+In Client Scopes > Default Client Scopes , remove "role_list" from "Assigned Default Client Scopes" (to prevent the error `com.onelogin.saml2.exception.ValidationError: Found an Attribute element with duplicated Name` during authentication)
 | 1.
 In Mappers create a mapper for each user attribute (Note that values provided below for Name, SAML Attribute Name, Role Attribute Name are only example values):
 |    1.
 Create a mapper for the login:
 |       * Name: Login